Stakeholders Advisory Board

 Professor, Department of Psychiatry and Behavioral Sciences

-Ruth Shim, MD, MPH is the Luke & Grace Kim Professor in Cultural Psychiatry and Professor of Clinical Psychiatry in the Department of Psychiatry and Behavioral Sciences at the University of Calfornia, Davis.
-She also serves as Associate Dean of Diverse and Inclusive Education at the University of California, Davis School of Medicine.
-Dr. Shim received an MPH in health policy from Rollins School of Public Health at Emory University and an MD from Emory University School of Medicine.
-She is a member of the Board of Trustees of the Robert Wood Johnson Foundation and the American Association for Community Psychiatry.
-She serves on the Research And Evaluation Committee of the California Mental Health Services Oversight and Accountability Commission.
+Ruth Shim, MD, MPH, is the Luke & Grace Kim Professor in Cultural Psychiatry and Vice Chair of Faculty Development in the Department of Psychiatry and Behavioral Sciences at the University of California, Davis.
+Dr. Shim provides clinical psychiatric care in the Healing and Optimizing Psychotic Experiences (HOPE) Clinic at UC Davis Health.
+She received an MPH in health policy from Rollins School of Public Health at Emory University and an MD from Emory University School of Medicine.
+She also completed residency training and a fellowship in Community Psychiatry at Emory.

-Ann Marie T. Sullivan, MD.
+Ann Marie T. Sullivan, MD

 Commissioner of the New York State Office of Mental Health